datashield/datashield-infrastructure/README.md

 By default Google Compute Engine blocks all external ports to a VM and so you will not be able to access Opal or rstudio.
 You will need to open the correct ports on the *default* network to get these services to work from the outside world.
-A better way though might be to setup different networks which you can then apply in different situations.
+A better way though might be to setup different networks (under the networking tab in Google cloud console) which you can then apply in different situations.
 For Example:

 * **server-internal**: This network should have no additional firewall rules other than the default setup by Google.
 This